Curricular overview for Music

 Students have their regular music hours during instruction and can choose to take part in one or more of the many vocal and instrumental ensembles offered by the JFKS Music Department as extracurricular activities.

-For more details on activities choose from the menu on the left.
+For more details on Music Activities choose from the menu on the left.

 Grades 7-10 (Mittelstufe)